UDDITwork/interface-only-/README.md

 ├── app.py              # Your main Flask application file
 ├── requirements.txt    # Lists all Python dependencies
-├── Procfile            # Defines how to run the app on Heroku ├── venv/               # Your virtual environment directory (not necessary to upload) │
+├── Procfile            # Defines how to run the app on Heroku ├── venv/               # Your virtual environment directory (n ot necessary to upload) │
 ├── templates/          # Folder for HTML templates
 │   ├── goal.html